Q. What should I expect if I attend a church service and what do people wear?

 Q. How big is Valley Bible?

-On any given weekend we will have nearly 500 people attending one of our two worship services.
-This does not count around 200 children who enjoy our children's ministries rather than be in the worship services.
-If you count all the people that regularly attend Valley, we would be over one thousand people.
+On any given weekend we will have about 200 people attending one of our two worship services.
+This does not count around 75 children who enjoy our children's ministries rather than be in the worship services.

 Q. How long has Valley Bible Church existed?

 We were founded as an independent Bible church in 1956.
 Dale Whitehead was our primary teaching pastor since 1973 until he retired by the end of 2015.
 For more information about the history of our church, please view our history page.

 Q. What Bible version do you use?